tranw402/tranw.github.io/essays/busqueda.md

 <img class="img-fluid" src="/img/busqueda/webpage.png">

-Scrolling to the bottom of the page reveals a technology being used, Searchor 2.4.0.
+Scrolling to the bottom of the page reveals a technology being used: Searchor 2.4.0.
 A Google search for this version reveals a proof-of-concept (POC) exploit for remote code execution.

 <img class="img-fluid" src="/img/busqueda/webpage_searchor.png">